theAids/pantolav.github.io/mongodb.md

 11. Click the `Upload` button.
 The inserted database entry is shown at the bottom.

 12. Repeat steps 10 - 11 fo the file `mans_search.json`.
 	>Notice that even though the `mans_search.json` file has an extra field `foreword`, it is still inserted into the database.
 This is because mondodb is a `schema less` database.
-Meaning, the number of field from one entry can differ fron another.
+Meaning, the number of fields from one entry can differ from another.

 <br>